motopress/getwid/readme.txt

 * Added the ability to load block assets outside Getwid.
 * Fixed an issue with the Tabs block styles being broken when it's nested inside itself.
 * Fixed an issue with the Media Text Slider block not working properly in WP 6.1.

-= 1.8.2, Jun 29 2022 =
-* Added the ability to set the width of the cell borders in the Advanced Table block.
-* Added new parameters for the Content Slider block - Adaptive Height and Draggable.
-* Improved the way to generate ID for the Table of Contents block.
-* Fixed an issue with the Template Library and Edit with Elementor buttons not being displayed when both Getwid and Elementor were activated.
-* Fixed an issue when the Toggle and Accordion blocks didn't work correctly when they were nested inside themselves.
-* Fixed an issue with the Image Slider block not being initialized if added from the Template Library.
-* Minor bugfixes and improvements.

 --------